Learn how to support a loved one if he is experiencing misfortune.

 Sandberg survived her husband’s death with her children and was not afraid to honestly talk about it.
 She has gathered her experience and the results of research from psychologists to help thousands of people around the world cope with their own grief.

-We know how difficult it can be to support a loved one with whom trouble has happened.
-Sometimes other people’s suffering hits us even more painfully than our own adversity.
+We are aware of the challenges of supporting a loved one with whom trouble has happened.
+Sometimes other people's suffering hits us even more painfully than our own adversity.
 And very often, we cannot find the right words of consolation and keep silent.
 Here are some tips for you on how to properly support someone in distress.

 – 1 –

 Even people who have experienced the most terrible suffering often want to talk about it.
-When we are in pain, we need to know two things; our feelings are normal, and we have someone to support us.
+We need to be aware of two things when we're hurt; our feelings are normal, and we have someone to support us.
 By behaving towards suffering people as if nothing happened, we deprive them of it.

 – 2 –